ryan258/ai_story_marketing/HANDBOOK.md

 3. **Dependencies not installing:** Check internet connection.
 Try running `poetry update`.
 4. **Application not starting:** Ensure all required environment variables are set in the `.env` file.
 5. **AI model not responding:** Check API keys and model names in the `.env` file.
+6. **PDF generation fails:** Make sure all required content is available before generating the PDF.
+7. **Slow response times:** Consider switching to a faster AI model or optimizing API calls.

 Remember, coding often involves troubleshooting.
 Encourage students to read error messages carefully and use them as clues to solve problems!